ONLYOFFICE/docspace-api-sdk-typescript/docs/TenantBannerSettings.md

 # TenantBannerSettings

-The promotional banners visibility settings.
+The visibility settings of the promotional banners.

 ## Properties